nafets227/finance/README.md

 * MYSQL_PASSWORD Password to connect to the database
 * DB_USERS List of users that should have "normal" access to the database
 * DB_xxx_PASSWORD password to set for user xxx. xxx must be in the DB_USERS
+* MAIL_TO Recipient(s) of Alerting E-Mails.
+If set, it also activates the alerting feature.
+* MAIL_FROM sender of the Alerting E-Mails
+* MAIL_ACCOUNTS account numbers, separated by blanks, to be alerted.
+* MAIL_URL Server where to deliver the Alerting E-Mails like 'smtp[s]://user:password@some.host:port'

 ## Advanced features
 fntxt2sql program supports more than mySql targets, have a look into its C sourceode.
 However, the scripts of this